venom1270/AdventOfCode-2024/README.md

 That was a fun one!
 An optimization challenge.
 I only did part 1, I have to think about how to optimize this a bit more for part 2.
 But the coding and the general situation itself was really fun, even though part 2 is going to be quite a challenge 😄

 EDIT: Well, a few moments after writing this, I got the idea to try switching to a DFS approach when instructing the robots.
 Just switching from BFS to DFS (with memoization) solved all issues.
 So yeah, 3+1 more days to go, feeling quite good about this. 😎 Also I feel like I got a lot better both at writing GO and writing relatively fast on this split keyboard (especially common programming symbols). 😎😄

+## Day 22

+Wow, this was pretty easy.
+Done in about 45 minutes, no major bugs or showstoppers. 😎 For part 2 I wanted to do some kind of brute force at first, but then just naturally used maps in such a way that I wrote (as far as I can see right now) the most optimal soultion from the get go 😄 Otherwise, surprisingly easy for a weekend 20+ day.
+I attribute that to *my own skill*, right? *Right?* 😉